Camp TEFL Teacher Job Profile

-This page is the complete description and details for the summer camp TEFL Teacher position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp TEFL Teacher position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: Camp Teacher (Language Instructor and Group Leader)

 Reports to: Activity Coordinator and TEFL Coordinator and at times Camp Director.

 As one of the best English learning summer camps in Spain, if not in Europe, we pride ourselves on ourselves the quality of our classes.
 The main role of summer camp teacher is to thoroughly plan and execute 4 hours of top quality English classes to their class of approximately 12 kids each day.
 TECS uses our resources and custom course books specific to each camp, age ground and level on our summer camps which have been developed by teachers over the years.
 Along with our excellent resources we provide an intensive training week for teachers and ongoing support and professional development from our mid-managers to ensure that teachers are able to succeed in creating the most fun, dynamic and learning centered classes possible for their group of campers.

 However, teachers on TECS Summer Camps don’t just teach and plan; they are also involved in other parts of the day with the campers such as supervising meal times, showers, running arts & crafts or project sessions, and they will even cover for monitors putting to bed/waking up the kids (and sleeping in the same room as them) twice a week.